nmfs-opensci/CloudComputingSetup/README.md

 ### Selecting the right size workstation

+The IDE or program you use to run your code will decide which workstation type you choose (Base, Code OSS, Python, R, Posit Workbench).
+This section focuses on which size you should choose.

 As with previous uber computer work, code should be written and troubleshooted locally before being executed in a workstation.
 During the troubleshooting process, you should get an idea of what storage and processing requirements you may have via benchmarking.
 For many processes, a workstation does not need to be a perfect fit, but below are some simple methods for benchmarking your work to better understand which size workstation you should select.

 #### Benchmarking Storage Space